ddovod/jet-live/README.md

 - linux and macos implementation

 Will be ready soon (in the importance order):
-- code reload in multithreaded app (right now reloading of code in multithreaded app is not reliable)
+- Code reload in multithreaded app (right now reloading of code in multithreaded app is not reliable)
-- dealing with global variables in reloadable code (if you try to reload code wich has globals definitions, it will most likely not work fine)
+- Dealing with global variables in reloadable code (if you try to reload code wich has globals definitions, it will most likely not work fine)
 - Ability to add new compilations units on the fly (see "How it works")
 - Unit tests

+Will not be implemented at all:
+- Reload of lambda functions with non-empty captures.
+Lambdas with empty capture list are ok since they are just a plain functions under the hood (at least they are implemented this way).
+There's only 1 case where we can handle lambdas with non-empty capture list properly - if old and new code has lambda with exactly same capture list, signature and exactly same lambdas **before this lambda** within this file, in other cases the reload of lambdas is not reliable.
+The reason for this is mangled name of lambda type depends on the captures list, arguments and position of this lambda relative to another lambdas in this compilation unit.
+Please refer to tests to see good and bad cases.

 ### Customizations
 **jet-live** is fine-tuned to work with cmake and make/ninja tools, but if you want to adopt it to another build tool, or to receive logs from it, there's a way to customize its' behaviour in some aspects.
 Please refer to documentation of `LiveDelegate`, `ICompilationUnitsParser`, `IDependenciesHandler` and `IProgramInfoLoader` for more info and examples.